bigcommerce/gruf-rspec/CONTRIBUTING.md

 ## Other Ways to Contribute

-* Consider contributing to gruf documentation on the wiki, reporting bugs, contributing to test coverage, or helping spread the word about gruf.
+* Consider contributing to gruf-rspec documentation on the wiki, reporting bugs, contributing to test coverage, or helping spread the word about gruf.

 * Contribute directly to gRPC!
 This helps gruf and all other initiatives.

-Thank you again for your interest in contributing to gruf!
+Thank you again for your interest in contributing to gruf-rspec!